fedgenworkgroup/fedgenhpcdocs/docs/source/access/Connect to the Cluster.rst

     scp, rsync, or similar programs.
 On Windows, you may use WinSCP.

-    see :doc:`Transferring files to/from FEDGEN HPC Cluster <../others/Transferring%20files%20to%20and%20from%20the%20clusters.rst>`_
+    see :doc: `Transferring files to/from FEDGEN HPC Cluster' /docs/source/others/Transferring%20files%20to%20and%20from%20the%20clusters.rst

 6. Optionally, if you wish to use programs with a **graphical user